-First or two days after wearing appliance can be frustrating as it is not too easy to adapt the change with soft tissues of mouth.
-However, we have found that patience, positive attitude and warm encouragement can help the patient to quickly adopt the situation.
+First or two days after wearing an appliance can be frustrating as it is not too easy to adapt the change with soft tissues of the mouth.
+However, we have found that patience, positive attitude, and warm encouragement can help the patient to quickly adopt the situation.
 Following are some helpful ideas that will ease this adjustment period.

 Some tooth tenderness is normal and can be relieved by taking ibuprofen (Advil, Nuprin) or Tylenol.
-Usually speech and eating difficulties are resolved within 24-72 hours.
+Usually, speech and eating difficulties are resolved within 24-72 hours.
 It also can be helpful to read out loud for a few days until speech improves.
-It is also helpful to eat ofter food and meals until the patient has been accustomed to eat the day-to-day food and feeling of braces.
-Initially, a cold treat of ice cream or Popsicle’s may relieve some uncomfortable symptoms and help the patient become accustomed to eating with the appliance in place.
-However, this shouldn’t become habit due to high amount of sugary content.
-We suggest nutritious dishes like pasta (macaroni and cheese, spaghetti, casseroles), soup, cereal, applesauce and yogurt.
+It is also helpful to eat ofter food and meals until the patient has been accustomed to eating the day-to-day food and feeling of braces.
+Initially, a cold treat of ice cream or Popsicles may relieve some uncomfortable symptoms and help the patient become accustomed to eating with the appliance in place.
+However, this shouldn’t become a habit due to the high amount of sugar content.
+We suggest nutritious dishes like pasta (macaroni and cheese, spaghetti, casseroles), soup, cereal, applesauce, and yogurt.
 Within a few days, the patient should be able to eat almost anything allowed on the ‘Brace Watchers Diet”.

-It is very important to have the space between the appliance and your mouth roof cleaned properly daily, preferably with water pik if it is available.
-If food particles remain under the appliance, they may become a source of irritation to the roof of the mouth resulting in to oral discomfort for the patient.
+It is very important to have the space between the appliance and your mouth roof cleaned properly daily, preferably with Waterpik if it is available.
+If food particles remain under the appliance, they may become a source of irritation to the roof of the mouth resulting in oral discomfort for the patient.
 In extreme cases, it may result in oral infection.

 If the appliance becomes loose or if there is pain or extreme breath odor, call the office immediately.
 If the patient thinks that the appliance feels loose, even though not visibly, the patient should be seen.